mercadona/wrapito/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Report a bug found while using 🌯 Burrito.
+about: Report a bug found while using 🌯 Wrapito.
 ---

 ## 🐛 Bug report